 An Idyllic Summer Escape on Orcas Island, Washington

-Just off the northwest coast of Washington, the sleepy San Juan Islands are a bit of a well-kept secret, beloved by locals who long to get off the grid and into the beauty of nature.
+Just off the northwest coast of Washington State, the sleepy San Juan Islands are a bit of a well-kept secret, beloved by locals who long to get off the grid and into the beauty of nature.
 Each of them has its own character and charm, but the crown jewel is Orcas Island, the largest and lushest in the group.
 Pastoral and pristine, it boasts a patchwork of evergreen forests, open farmland, fjord-like waterways and rocky beaches.
-With less than 6,000 residents and not a single stoplight or a major chain store, Orcas Island makes for a blissful summer getaway and the perfect place to enjoy a few days of unplugged family time in the Pacific Northwest.
+With less than 6,000 residents and not a single stoplight or big-box store, Orcas Island makes for a blissful summer getaway and the perfect place to enjoy a few days of unplugged family time in the Pacific Northwest.

 Long, narrow East Sound splits Orcas Island into two lobes